Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 The small crosses along the road mark places where someone was killed in a highway accident.
 During the Day of the Dead, the family will repaint and decorate the memorials.

-Km 214: Two sets of topes, plus metal sculpture and bent wood furniture for sale on the right/west.
+Km 214: Two sets of topes at Los Janos, plus metal sculpture and bent wood furniture for sale on the right/west.

 Km 236 and 217: Commercial agriculture is big business in Sonora with complexes like these huge hydrophonic greenhouses growing winter produce for the US market.